katehayes/LNDfiresR/README.md

 Doesn't seem like there are many (any?) consistent time-series available that track HMO numbers/ number of households in HMOs?
 To-do: explore LA housing statistics - some HMO data maybe present in the 2020/2021 returns (https://www.gov.uk/government/statistical-data-sets/local-authority-housing-statistics-data-returns-for-2020-to-2021) - here also is LA housing open data (https://www.gov.uk/government/statistical-data-sets/local-authority-housing-statistics-open-data).
 <br><br>
 **Plots**<br>
 Fires in licensed HMOs look like they're becoming more frequent over time, while fires in unlicensed HMOs (& HMOs with unknown license status) happen less.
-Dwelling fires in London are, overall, becoming less frequent and so fires in licensed HMOs are making up a growing proportion of total fires. <br>
+Dwelling fires in London are, overall, becoming less frequent and so fires in licensed HMOs are making up a growing proportion of total fires.
+Not sure what is happening to the number of HMOs in London over the same time period.<br>
 ![plot_hmo_count_time](https://github.com/katehayes/LNDfiresR/blob/main/plots/plot_hmo_count_time.png)
 <br>
 ![plot_hmo_pc_time](https://github.com/katehayes/LNDfiresR/blob/main/plots/plot_hmo_pc_time.png)